oebitw/pearl/articles/product.md

 # Syarah Pearl (الدّانة)

-Welcome to Al-Danah, a new journey specially built and designed by our experts  to delight  women looking to buy a car.
+Welcome to **(الدّانة)**, a new journey specially built and designed by our experts  to delight  women looking to buy a car.
 In Arabic, Dana means the pearl of all pearls and that is how valuable you are to us.
 We have carefully designed an entirely new automotive buying experience keeping you in mind.
 This includes special lifestyle privileges and all-women customer service that have professional female staff members who can listen to you and support all your aspirations.
 We have added a special touch to cars trading that only a woman like you will appreciate.

 Whatever your needs, Syarah pearl (الدّانة) has a solution designed just for you because Our Dana is You!